Skip to main content

 (a) Informing the family of the need to remove the source of lead or removing the individual from the contaminated environment;

-(c) Assisting the family with securing lead-free housing by making any necessary referrals if the source of lead cannot or will not be removed from the environment.
+(c) Assisting the family with securing lead-free housing by making any necessary referrals when the source of lead cannot or will not be removed from the environment.

-(iv) The CDJFS is responsible for maintaining records of environmental assessment recommendations made by the ODH and any action taken as a result of those recommendations.
-If, as a result of CDJFS efforts, the family relocates, the CDJFS must inform the ODH of the family's new address.
+(iv) The CDJFS is responsible for maintaining records of environmental assessment recommendations made by ODH and any action taken as a result of those recommendations.
+When, as a result of CDJFS efforts, a family relocates, the CDJFS must inform ODH of the family's new address.

-(v) In geographic areas with Ohio childhood lead poisoning prevention regional resource centers or local arrangements for environmental assessments and follow-up, the requirements of those programs supersede this rule.
+(v) In geographic areas with local arrangements for environmental assessments and follow-up, the requirements of those programs supersede this rule.

-(3) CDJFS healthchek services implementation plan (HSIP) ODM 03517 (rev. 07/2016).
-Each CDJFS is required to have a healthchek services implementation plan on file with ODM.
-The plan shall be signed by the agency director or his designee.
+(3) The HSIP.
+The CDJFS is required to have a healthchek services implementation plan on file with ODM.
+The plan shall be signed by the agency director or the director's designee.

 (i) Copy of the ODM 03528;